Takashiidobe/notes/src/books/designing-data-intensive-applications/encoding-and-evolution.md

 ## Avro

-Avro is another binary encoding format, but it doesn\'t use tag numbers.
+Avro is another binary encoding format, but it doesn't use tag numbers.

 It encodes data in Avro IDL and JSON.